Tlemcen: Regency of Algiers

+French Algeria

+The collapse of Turkish power in Algiers had a negative impact on the urban fabric, particularly due to endemic conflicts between the city's population, drawn from various Berber and Arab tribes, and the Kouloughlis.
+The city of Tlemcen was made up of three separate quarters inhabited by three socio-ethnic groups.
+The upper or western part was occupied by the Kouloughlis; the Hadars lived in the lower part; and finally, the Jews settled in the lower or central area, located north of the Mechouar.

+The Kouloughli population, who had become very proud of their origins, had always maintained close relations with the East, with Damascus and Constantinople.
+Shortly after the invasion of Louis Alexis Desmichels, the Emir entered Tlemcen (July 17, 1833) where he had his authority recognized, except for the Turks and the Kouloughlis who were confined in the "Mechouar".

+In 1836, Marshal Clausel entered the city of Tlemcen, deserted by the Moors, to relieve the Kouloughlis garrison of the mechouar.
+The Kouloughlis, entrenched around the mechouar, were opposed to Emir Abdelkader and allied themselves with the French.
+The latter appointed Moustapha-ben-Mekallech (son of Mekallech the former Bey of Oran in the Regency of Algiers) as "Bey of Tlemcen".
+In 1910–1911, a significant exodus of Tlemcenians, 508 families opposed to conscription, was justified by the General Council of Oran as being the work of Kouloughli families, based on the analysis of the names on the list of Tlemcenians who left for Syria.

 Tlemcen was a vacation spot and retreat for French settlers in Algeria, who found it far more temperate than Oran or Algiers.
 The city adapted and became more cosmopolitan, with a unique outlook on art and culture, and its architecture and urban life evolved to accommodate this new sense.
 In the independence movements of the mid-twentieth century, it was relatively quiet, reflecting the city's sense of aloofness from the turbulence of Algiers.
 In 1943 Tlemcen was little more than a railway halt.
-On January 13 a British and American train patrol engaged in a skirmish with the retreating troops of the Afrika Korps.
+On January 13, 1943 a British and American train patrol engaged in a skirmish with the retreating troops of the Afrika Korps.
 As the US Army marched eastwards from its Moroccan landing grounds, the British 8th Army drove west, forcing the Germans into an evacuation pocket at Tunis.
-Between 1942–1943, before embarking for Italy, the US Army Medical Corps established two fixed hospitals at Tlemcen: 9th Evacuation (as station), 12–26 December 1942.
+Between 1942 and 1943, before embarking for Italy, the US Army Medical Corps established two fixed hospitals at Tlemcen: 9th Evacuation (as station), 12–26 December 1942.
 Seven hundred and fifty beds and 32d Station, 28 February – 28 November 1943, 500 beds.